 Blood pressure is a measure of how hard the blood pushes against the walls of your arteries as it moves through your body.
 Blood pressure readings consist of an upper number and a lower number (such as 120 over 90 or 120/90).
 High blood pressure is 140/90 or higher.

 When blood pressure is high, it starts to damage the blood vessels, heart, and kidneys.
 This can lead to heart attack, stroke, and other problems.

-High blood pressure can be treated effectively with lifestyle changes and medicines that can reduce the risk of complications.
+High blood pressure is also called hypertension.
+It can be managed with lifestyle changes and medicines.

 WebMD Medical Reference from Healthwise